 As an employee, you have the right to a harassment-free workplace.
 If you are experiencing workplace harassment and your employer is not doing anything to alleviate it, it may be time to book a free consultation with one of our employment lawyers to help you learn and enforce your rights.

 If your employer has not provided you with a harassment-free workplace, you may feel unsure of what to do next.
 Rest assured you are not alone.
-When you call Share Lawyers, you will speak with someone who knows what you are going through and can offer you the best possible advice at no cost to you.
+When you call the employment lawyers at Share Lawyers, you will speak with someone who knows employment law, knows what you are going through and can offer you the best possible advice to get the compensation you deserve.

 Why you should contact us:

 - There are no fees unless you win